lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 For surely $\infty+\infty=\infty$, which implies $\infty=0$.
 This doesn't matter if we simply want to use infinity as a placeholder to denote an undefined measure or limit.

-The extended reals are a convenience, but they do not offer a reasonable treatment of infinity, let alone infinitesimals.
+The extended reals are a convenience, but they do not offer a mathematically interesting treatment of infinity, let alone infinitesimals.
+Isabelle/HOL provides various [extended numeric types](https://isabelle.in.tum.de/dist/library/HOL/HOL-Library/Extended_Real.html), and they provide utility without drama.
+Can we do better?

 ### The hyperreals

-The most important fact about the non-standard real numbers (*hyperreals*) is that they satisfy exactly the same first-order axioms as the standard real numbers.
+The most important fact about the non-standard real numbers (*hyperreals*) is that they satisfy **exactly the same** first-order axioms as the standard real numbers.
-That is literally what "non-standard model" means: a model of a particular set of axioms other than the obvious one.
+That is literally what ["non-standard model"](https://plato.stanford.edu/entries/model-theory) means: a model of a particular set of axioms other than the obvious one.
-They are guaranteed to exist by upward Löwenheim–Skolem theorem.
+They are guaranteed to exist by [upward Löwenheim–Skolem theorem](https://en.wikipedia.org/wiki/Löwenheim–Skolem_theorem).
 The hyperreals contain infinitesimals and infinities, but they satisfy the usual first-order axioms for a complete ordered field.

-In order to make use of our richer domain, we need a richer vocabulary.
+In order to make use of our richer domain, we need to enrich our vocabulary.

 * $\mathbb{R}^*$ denotes the hyperreals, with $\mathbb{R}$ for the standard (finite) reals
 * $x\approx y$ expresses that $x$ and $y$ are infinitely close, with $x\approx 0$ if $x$ is an *infinitesimal*